day0market/pyalgotrader/docs/cta_backtester.md

 &nbsp;

-- Through each combination of the parameters in the global：Ergodic process that is running a strategy backtesting，Optimization of the target value and returns；Then sort the target value，Output optimization results。
+-  through each combination of the parameters in the global ： ergodic process that is running a strategy backtesting ， optimization of the target value and returns ； then sort the target value ， output optimization results .
 ```
     def run_optimization(self, optimization_setting: OptimizationSetting, output=True):
         """"""